 Skills are stored as flows under the

-Once a skill node has been generated, you may click on that node and click "Edit" on the left panel to edit that node, which will update the generated flow automatically behind the scenes.
+Once a skill node has been generated, you may click on that node and click "Edit" on the right panel to edit that node, which will update the generated flow automatically behind the scenes.

 While you can rename your skill to any name you want, it is considered best practice to append the skill type to the node name, for example,